Partnership for Priority Verified Alarm Response

 AVS (Alarm Validation Scoring) is an intrusion alarm classification standard.
 The standard defines intrusion alarms based on various threat levels and the process to determine the alarm level.
 This process can be done manually by a central station operator or can be adapted by automation providers or other parties for automated processing.
-It also includes language on communicating these classified or scored alarms to Public Safety through Emergency Communication centers (ECCs/911) as well as language regarding compliance for centrals.
+It also includes language on communicating these classified or scored alarms to Public Safety through Emergency Communication centers (ECCs/911) as well as language regarding compliance for alarm monitoring centers.

 0